Steven-hany/E-Commerce-Project./README.md

 # MyShop - E-Commerce Web App

 ## Overview
-MyShop is a simple e-commerce web app built using **HTML, CSS, and Vanilla JavaScript** only.
+MyShop is a pretty simple e-commerce web app built using **HTML, CSS, and Vanilla JavaScript** only.
 It demonstrates core e-commerce features like authentication, product catalog, shopping cart, orders, and admin dashboard — all managed using **localStorage**.

 ---